SixArm/sixarm-company-confidentiality-agreement/README.md

 this Agreement or reference or access to any Confidential Information.

+## 3. Documents

+### Consulting agreement

+A separate Consulting Agreement will describe any working releationship.

+### Statement of Work (SOW)

+A separate Statement Of Work ("SOW") will describe any work, such as any plans, deliverables, etc.

+## 4. Content

-## Disclosure of Confidential Information
+### 4.1 Disclosure of Confidential Information

 From time to time, the Disclosing Party may disclose Confidential Information to the Receiving Party.
 The Receiving Party will: